WillNemoy/new-york-times-data-collector/README.md

 # new-york-times-data-collector
-Collect New York Times article data based on keywords.
+Collect New York Times article data based on a search topic.

 ## Setup